What Happens in Your Brain When You Waver Between Love and Hate?

 Experiencing love and hate at the same time feels contradictory and can lead to exhaustion.
 Nevertheless, emotional ambivalence serves a purpose; to enhance self-awareness.

 Emotional ambivalence has a purpose

 It can be an unsettling thought that love and hate in the brain are like a two-way highway that, in certain people, maybe a mechanism that triggers violence.
 On the other hand, there’s another idea to reflect on.

 It’s the fact that emotional ambivalence, which is understood as experiencing two contradictory feelings at the same time, has both an end and a meaning.
-Dr. Laura Rees and colleagues from the University of Michigan (USA) indicated in a study that this uncomfortable feeling drives us toward self-awareness.
-It also makes us feel obliged to pass judgment or make a decision.
+In this study, the authors indicate that this uncomfortable feeling drives us towards self-awareness.
+Also to the obligation to make a judgment, to make a decision.